Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Conclusions

+In our devices, large frequency tuning by mass loading from fluid is achieved by making devices with large aspect ratio, where the ratio of beam width to thickness is $\sim 100$ in wider devices.
 As mechanical resonators are the most sensitive to forces acting on the device at the mechanical resonance frequency, the frequency tuning has many potential applications in studying effects that occur at specific frequencies.
 Examples of such effects are resonant Kelvin waves on quantized vortices in superfluids \cite{Vinen2003,Eltsov2020}, acoustic modes in cavities \cite{Shkarin2019}, and vortex-core-bound states in superfluid $^3$He \cite{Kopnin1991}.
 Beyond superfluids, the frequency tuning could be utilized for instance in NEMS based nuclear magnetic resonance measurements \cite{Myller2014}.

 At $T>\SI{0.2}{\kelvin}$ contributions from thermal excitations of $^4$He, namely phonons and rotons, increase the damping of the NEMS devices.
 Good agreement with existing theory is found, but with some differences in the scattering efficiencies found between the devices, perhaps due to different surface roughness conditions.
 The devices are very sensitive to the quasiparticles due to the large surface area and small mass, and the calibrated devices could be used for precise thermometry in superfluid $^4$He.
 As the temperature is increased furter, above $T>\SI{0.8}{\kelvin}$, viscous effects become important.
 The obtained geometrical parameters are close to unity, as expected, and agreement between different devices is good.
 The same geometrical parameters work in the normal and superfluid states of $^4$He.
-This shows that similar devices could be used for viscometry, and thermometry in superfluid $^4$He, with good precision without any free parameters.
+This shows that similar devices could be used for viscometry, and thermometry in superfluid $^4$He, with good precision without free parameters.